jwutsetro/nnssl_etro/readme.md

 An example call for the supervised contrastive SwinUNETR pre-training is:
 `nnssl_train ID CONFIG -tr SwinUNETRSupConTrainer_BS8 -p nnsslPlans -num_gpus 4`

+An example call for the Volumetric DINO pre-training is:
+`nnssl_train ID CONFIG -tr VolDINOTrainer -p nnsslPlans -num_gpus 4`

+VolDINO extracts patch tokens using a strided convolution (kernel 16, stride 16) to keep memory use manageable even for large 3D crops.

 Note: Due to the lack of e.g. linear-probing for segmentation, no metrics aside from the train and validation loss are tracked during pre-training.